 [Section 49A inserted by No. 59 of 1995 s.
 68.]

 49B.
-Payment of interest on trust accounts
+Interest on trust accounts

 (1) Every authorised financial institution with which a trust account is maintained shall pay to the credit of the Interest Account interest on the balance of the trust account at the prescribed rate at such times as are prescribed.